 The goal of the event is to promote collaboration and networking within the data science community.
 As such, graduate students, faculty, and industry professionals who regularly analyze data are invited to participate in the event as mentors.
 While the undergraduate students do all of the work, the mentors are available during the event to assist students in formulating their approach to analyzing the data set.

 At the end of the weekend-long data analysis challenge, each team gives a brief (5 minute) presentation of their findings to a panel of judges comprised of faculty and data analytics professionals from a variety of fields.
-Prizes are awarded in several categories (e.g., best visualization, best overall analysis).
+Prizes are awarded in several categories (e.g., best visualization, best insight, best use of external data).
 The list of prize categories is announced at the beginning of each year's competition.